This is Part 1 of Anne’s interview with Dr. Taylor.

 And then on top of that, you’ve got almost this social grooming for you to take responsibility for what happened.
 I wrote Why Women are Blamed for Everything because of that, and then after that I wrote Sexy But Psycho.

 Why Women Are Blamed for Everything looks at the psychology of victim blaming and self-blame of women all around the world.
 Sexy But Psycho looks at the way that we convince women and girls that they are mentally ill when they are trying to disclose abuse, trauma, violence, rape, assault, child abuse.
-It’s very, very common for you to be re-framed as having a personality disorder or mentally ill.
+It’s very, very common for them to reframe you as having a personality disorder or mentally ill.
 So that’s what Sexy But Psycho is about.

 “[TV] just sensationalizes violence against women and girls”

-And then this week on Monday we released the item, which is the first ever trauma-informed manual of mental health that has absolutely no disorders or medicalized language in it.
+And then this week on Monday we released the item.
+It’s the first ever trauma-informed manual of mental health that has absolutely no disorders or medicalized language in it.
 It’s like an A-to-Z of every possible trauma response and coping mechanism that is likely to happen when you’ve been through trauma.

 So it’s been a wild journey.
-I started doing TV and Netflix and stuff a couple of years ago, and generally speaking, if I’m commissioned to do TV, which I do probably two or three series a year now, it’s because a producer is usually asked for a victim voice.
+I started doing TV and Netflix and stuff a couple of years ago.
+Generally speaking, if I’m commissioned to do TV, which I do probably two or three series a year now, it’s because a producer is usually asked for a victim voice.
 Somebody who will stand up for the women in that documentary because that happens so little.
 There’s so much true crime-type doc stuff out at the moment and it just sensationalizes violence against women and girls, like murder and rape.
-And there’s very rarely a voice like mine that’s constantly reminding the audience that, ‘This is what it would’ve been like for this woman and this is how terrified she would’ve been and this is why she felt like this.’
+And there’s very rarely a voice like mine that’s constantly reminding the audience that, ‘This is what it would’ve been like for this woman.
+This is how terrified she would’ve been.
+And this is why she felt like this.’
 So it’s been amazing to do that as well.

 “…not as helpful as people think that it’s going to be.”

 That’s wonderful.
 I’m so grateful that you’re doing that.
 And I wish more people would do that.
-Right now I’m on sort of this kick where, at least in America, currently a lot of the news will say there was a “domestic disturbance”, like they were having a fight and then he killed her, rather than saying he was abusive and he killed her.
-And then it’s interesting because at the bottom of that article they’ll say, “Call the National Domestic Abuse Hotline” as if calling a number is…I mean it will help for sure, but those of us who have dealt with it and are living it, we’ve called those numbers, and it was not as helpful as people think that it’s going to be.
-But even just the reporting of it prior to linking to that at the bottom is very misogynistic and sort of like “the alleged”, or that she was a part of it somehow.
+Right now I’m on sort of this kick where, at least in America, currently a lot of the news will say there was a “domestic disturbance”.
+Like they were having a fight and then he killed her, rather than saying he was abusive and he killed her.
+And then it’s interesting because at the bottom of that article they’ll say, “Call the National Domestic Abuse Hotline” as if calling a number is…I mean it will help for sure, but those of us who have dealt with it and are living it, we’ve called those numbers.
+It was not as helpful as people think that it’s going to be.
+But even just the reporting of it prior to linking to that at the bottom is very misogynistic and sort of like “the alleged”.
+Or that she was a part of it somehow.

 Mutualizing and Neutralizing